unplatform-io/instantsearch-itemsjs-adapter/README.md

 # Instantsearch-itemsjs-adapter
 ## Introduction
-this repository contains an adapter to link [Itemsjs](https://www.npmjs.com/package/itemsjs) with Instantsearch
+This repository contains an adapter to link [Itemsjs](https://www.npmjs.com/package/itemsjs) with Instantsearch.

+### Demo
+To see an implentation of this adater go to [unplatform-io/clientside-instantsearch-demo](https://github.com/unplatform-io/clientside-instantsearch-demo).

 ## [Jest](https://jestjs.io/)
 to run Jest tests